Peperomia: Food and medicine

 Many peperomias are herbs in the sense that their leaves carry a spicy flavour and, when crushed, emit a strong odour.
-Because of this some species, such as Peperomia pellucida are used in salads and cooking, or to flavour drinks.
-Some, including Peperomia inaequalifolia and Peperomia congona, are also used in herbal medicine as digestives, for their anti-inflammatory and wound-healing qualities, or as drops against otitis and conjunctivitis.
+Therefore, some species, such as Peperomia pellucida are used in salads and cooking, or to flavour drinks.
+But it is advised that people should not try to eat the peperomias sold as houseplants.

+Some species, including Peperomia inaequalifolia, Peperomia congona and Peperomia pellucida, are also used in herbal medicine for various health conditions.

-While such folk medicine usage is common in Peru and elsewehere the possible medicinal qualities of peperomias remain poorly investigated, although there has been a growing interest for the subject recently.
-For the moment, it is advised that people should not try to eat the peperomias sold as houseplants.
+While such folk medicine usage is common in Peru and elsewhere, the possible medicinal qualities of peperomias remain poorly investigated, although there has been a growing interest for the subject recently.

 Propagation

 These plants can be propagated by seeds, by cuttings, or by dividing.
 Peperomia cuttings of many species root easily.